 That said, there are over a hundred crustaceans that live only on land.
 For example, Woodlice.
 This is perhaps the least crustacean-like species, because not only does it look and feel much different than conventional crustaceans, but it also lives on land and not in marine habitats.
 Woodlice prefer living in dark and moist habitats but on land.

-It is known that most crustaceans are most active at the night or in dark weather.
+It is known that most crustaceans are most active at night or in dark weather.
 They prefer having a dark environment and a moist or completely liquid environment for a living.

 How Big Can Crustaceans Get?

-Crustaceans can actually be extremely large, but also extremely small.
-The giant Japanese spider crab is the bigger found crustacean yet (though scientists predict there are bigger on ocean beds).
+Crustaceans can be extremely large, but also extremely small.
+The giant Japanese spider crab is the biggest found crustacean yet (though scientists predict there are bigger on ocean beds).
 This crustacean is 13 feet long, which means 4 meters.
 You’ve guessed it right, it’s easily more than twice as long as you.
 Also, note that the giant Japanese spider carb CAN live on land.
 So… beware!

 While crustaceans can be ridiculously large, they can also be unbelievably microscopic.
 The smallest crustacean on record is only 94 micrometers, which means 0.0037 inches!
 They are called water fleas.
-These crustaceans are so small that they were almost considered to be micro-organisms before scientists realized they were crustaceans!
+These crustaceans are so small that they were almost considered to be microorganisms before scientists realized they were crustaceans!

 How Heavy Can Crustaceans be?

 The lightest crustacean is just so light that it doesn’t even weigh a full milligram.
-This is also the smallest crustacean called “water flea”, which is just 94 micrometers in size.
+This is also the smallest crustacean called a “water flea”, which is just 94 micrometers in size.

 How do Crustaceans Reproduce?